HOW TO DO A BRAIN DUMP TO DECLUTTER YOUR MIND

 You can either use just one pen or go for different colour pens for different areas of your life e.g. kids, school, work, family, relationships, money, health.

-It might help to see it all colour-coded when you look back on what you’ve written.
+It might help to see it all colour-coded when you look back to review what you’ve written.
 But in my experience, it just makes it more difficult to make sure you’ve written down as much as you can.
 If you have to stop to choose the right colour, you’re more likely to lose your train of thought.

 Simplest is often best so I would advise just one pen, but if you work better with colour-coding, then go for that!